DrA1ex/tg-meme-stealer/README.md

 /publish weekly_best -force
 ```

 For later maintenance, usually run only `npm start`.
-Use admin `/sync` for one refresh pass, `/backfill 90` to fill a larger historical window, `/publish weekly_best` to manually publish one selection, and `npm run setup` when parser or template rules need to be changed.
+Use admin `/sync` for one refresh pass, `/backfill 90` to fill a larger historical window, `/publish weekly_best` to manually publish one selection, and `npm run setup` when parser, publishing, source, or template rules need to be changed.

 ## Configuration